30 Best Things To Do in Bangkok: The Ultimate Travel Guide

 30 Best Things To Do in Bangkok

-No trip to Bangkok is complete without visiting The Grand Palace, home to the most sacred temple in Thailand: The Temple of the Emerald Buddha (Wat Phra Kaew).
-The architecture is breathtaking, with multi-tiered roofs and intricate gold and blue detailing every where you look.
+No trip to Bangkok is complete without visiting the Grand Palace, home to the most sacred temple in Thailand: The Temple of the Emerald Buddha (Wat Phra Kaew).
+The architecture is incredible, from the multi-tiered roofs to the intricate gold and blue detailing.
 Inside the temple, you’ll find the treasured Emerald Buddha carved from a single block of jade.

 The highlight for us though is actually the Ramakien Gallery, the first stop on the standard temple visit.
-The gallery boasts 178 murals that depict scenes of battles, heroes, and myths connected to Thailand’s history.
-It’s considered one of the longest continuous murals in the world, stretching for two kilometers along the inner cloister walls.
-It’s a wonderful introduction to The Grand Palace.
+The gallery displays 178 murals depicting scenes of battles, heroes and myths connected to Thailand’s history.
+It’s one of the longest continuous murals in the world, stretching for two kilometers, making for a wonderful introduction to the Grand Palace.

-Travel Tip: The Grand Palace quickly fills up with visitors and tour groups.
+Travel Tip: The Grand Palace fills up pretty quickly.
 Get there before it opens at 8:30 AM, so you can easily purchase tickets.
-Otherwise, you’ll be waiting in long queues and wading through a sea of people.
+Otherwise, you’ll be waiting in long queues and getting stuck in a sea of tourists.
 Keep in mind that your shoulders and knees should be covered.
-If you don’t have the appropriate clothes, clothing rental is available at the gate.
+If you aren’t dressed appropriately, clothing rental is available at the gate.
 Allow for at least two hours to explore this magnificent temple complex.

 Ramakien Gallery